Ilhan Omar anti-Semitic comments condemned in House resolution

 Mrs. Pelosi also insisted the vote wasn’t a rebuke of Ms. Omar.

 “It’s not about her.
-It’s about these forms of hated,” the speaker said.
+It’s about these forms of hate,” the speaker said.

 The resolution, though, pointed specifically to the type of allegiance argument Ms. Omar made: “Whether from the political right, center, or left, bigotry, discrimination, oppression, racism and imputations of dual loyalty threaten American democracy and have no place in American political discourse,” the document read.